edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

     + What is CSS
     + What is a style sheet
         + inline vs internal vs external
+        + explain the order of which the CSS is written is important.
+Whatever CSS property is closest to the element is the most powerful (e.g. inline is more powerful than internal, internal is more powerful than external, etc.)
   + ID vs Class
     + Where id's and classes go in the html
     + How id's and classes are written in the css